Mitigating Diffusion Model Hallucinations with Dynamic Guidance: Introduction

-We propose Dynamic Guidance, which adaptively selects the target for guidance at each denoising step.
-Instead of committing to a fixed condition from the start, a noisy-sample classifier is used to identify the most likely mode given the current state, and the guidance is applied toward that mode.
-By allowing the target to change throughout sampling, Dynamic Guidance avoids being locked into trajectories which require large, interpolation-producing, steps.
-Dynamic Guidance is the \emph{first method that mitigates hallucinations during the sampling process itself}, rather than relying on post-hoc detection and rejection of flawed samples.
+We propose \textbf{Dynamic Guidance} (DG), which adaptively selects the target for guidance at each denoising step.
+Instead of committing to a fixed condition from the start, a classifier is used to identify the most likely mode given the current state, and guidance is applied toward that mode.
+By allowing the target to change throughout sampling, Dynamic Guidance avoids being locked into trajectories that require large, interpolation-producing steps.
+Dynamic Guidance is the first method specifically designed to tackle hallucinations that mitigates hallucinations during the sampling process itself, rather than relying on post-hoc detection and rejection of flawed samples or post-training of the diffusion model.
 Crucially, by intervening directly in the generative process, our approach prevents hallucinations from arising in the first place.
 Mitigating hallucinations during sampling is preferable to post-hoc detection because it avoids wasting compute on samples that will later be discarded and preserves diversity by keeping the desired interpolations.
+We show that we can select the modes to correspond to pre-determined classes, like ImageNet-1k classes (Section~\ref{imagenet}), but that is not strictly necessary: Dynamic Guidance can work with pseudo-classes created by clustering semantically coherent neighborhoods in the data distribution (Section~\ref{sec:dino}).
+This allows for a principled extension of Dynamic Guidance to text-to-image generation, where we select modes to correspond to fine-grained contextual differences in textual descriptions (Section~\ref{sec:t2i}).